jdfr/a_convolutional_autoencoder_and_a_neural_gas_model_for_hierarchical_color_quantization/README.md

 }
 ```

 The code is written by Jose David Fernandez Rodriguez, building upon previous code for competitive clustering techniques (in a classic learning setting, i.e. before integrating convolutional autoencoders, and with a more limited analysis of results) by Jesus de Benito Picazo, Esteban Palomo Ferrer and Ezequiel Lopez Rubio.
+This code is now released under the AGPLv3, as part of a drive to harmonize licensing terms over all my repositories for journal papers.

 The code is written as a set of Matlab scripts working together with a python script (`pruebaconv1.py`) to train and run the convolutional autoencoders using pytorch.